An Efficient Algorithm for Generating Minimal Unique-Cause MC/DC Test cases for Singular Boolean Expressions: The Proposed Algorithm: Robin’s Rule

 \subsection{Phase 2: Temporary Table Generation}

-Based on the preprocessed SBE, an empty table is created to store the final test cases.
-For an SBE with $N$ operands, a two-dimensional table of size $(N+1) \times N$ is initialized to generate the theoretical minimum of $N+1$ test cases.
-Each row in this table corresponds to a single test case, and each column corresponds to a single condition.
-The specific procedure is described in \textbf{Algorithm 2}.
+Based on the preprocessed SBE, we initialize an empty table to store the final test cases.
+For an SBE with $N$ operands, we allocate a two-dimensional table of size $(N+1)\times N$, where each row corresponds to a single test case and each column corresponds to a condition. \textbf{Algorithm~\ref{alg:al2}} shows that the table is allocated with exactly $N+1$ rows (or $3$ rows when $N=2$, i.e., $N+1$), and subsequent phases only populate entries without changing the number of rows.
+Thus, Robin's Rule outputs exactly $N+1$ test cases.
 It distinguishes between cases where the number of conditions is two versus more than two.
 If there are only two conditions, it proceeds directly to test case generation based on the operator (AND/OR).

+\textbf{Lemma 1 (Test-suite cardinality).} For any input SBE with $N\ge 2$ operands, Robin's Rule generates exactly $N+1$ test cases.

+\textit{Proof.} In Phase~2, Algorithm~\ref{alg:al2} allocates a temporary table with \texttt{rows}$\leftarrow N+1$ and \texttt{columns}$\leftarrow N$ when $N>2$.
+When $N=2$, Algorithm~\ref{alg:al2} sets \texttt{rows}$\leftarrow 3$, which equals $N+1$.
+In Phase~3 and Phase~4, the algorithm only fills entries in the pre-allocated table and does not introduce additional rows.
+Therefore, the number of output test cases (one per row) is exactly $N+1$ for all $N\ge 2$. $\square$